Multisensory integration: Binding problem

-The relationship between the binding problem and multisensory perception can be thought of as a question – the binding problem, and potential solution – multisensory perception.
+The relationship between the binding problem and multisensory perception can be thought of as a question – the binding problem – and its potential solution – multisensory perception.
 The binding problem stemmed from unanswered questions about how mammals (particularly higher primates) generate a unified, coherent perception of their surroundings from the cacophony of electromagnetic waves, chemical interactions, and pressure fluctuations that forms the physical basis of the world around us.
 It was investigated initially in the visual domain (colour, motion, depth, and form), then in the auditory domain, and recently in the multisensory areas.
 It can be said therefore, that the binding problem is central to multisensory perception.

 However, considerations of how unified conscious representations are formed are not the full focus of multisensory Integration research.
 It is obviously important for the senses to interact in order to maximize how efficiently people interact with the environment.
 For perceptual experience and behavior to benefit from the simultaneous stimulation of multiple sensory modalities, integration of the information from these modalities is necessary.
 Some of the mechanisms mediating this phenomenon and its subsequent effects on cognitive and behavioural processes will be examined hereafter.
 Perception is often defined as one's conscious experience, and thereby combines inputs from all relevant senses and prior knowledge.
 Perception is also defined and studied in terms of feature extraction, which is several hundred milliseconds away from conscious experience.
 Notwithstanding the existence of Gestalt psychology schools that advocate a holistic approach to the operation of the brain, the physiological processes underlying the formation of percepts and conscious experience have been vastly understudied.
 Nevertheless, burgeoning neuroscience research continues to enrich our understanding of the many details of the brain, including neural structures implicated in multisensory integration such as the superior colliculus (SC) and various cortical structures such as the superior temporal gyrus (GT) and visual and auditory association areas.
 Although the structure and function of the SC are well known, the cortex and the relationship between its constituent parts are presently the subject of much investigation.
 Concurrently, the recent impetus on integration has enabled investigation into perceptual phenomena such as the ventriloquism effect, rapid localization of stimuli and the McGurk effect; culminating in a more thorough understanding of the human brain and its functions.